 Government and Private Sector Partnership

 The government of Sri Lanka has played a crucial role in promoting sustainable practices in the aviation industry.
-The Civil Aviation Authority of Sri Lanka (CAASL) has implemented various regulations and guidelines to ensure that airlines operating in the country adhere to environmental standards.
+The Civil Aviation Authority of Sri Lanka (CAASL) has put in place rules and guidelines.
+These help ensure that airlines in the country follow environmental standards.
 The CAASL has also collaborated with airlines to develop sustainable practices and reduce their carbon footprint.

 Private sector companies have also taken the initiative to promote sustainability in the aviation industry.
 SriLankan Airlines, the national carrier, has implemented various measures to reduce its environmental impact.
-The airline has invested in fuel-efficient aircraft and has implemented a waste management system to reduce its carbon footprint.
+The airline has invested in planes that use less fuel.
+It has also set up a waste management system to lower its carbon footprint.

 International Collaboration

 The Sri Lankan aviation industry has also collaborated with international organizations to promote sustainability.
 The International Civil Aviation Organization (ICAO) has partnered with the CAASL to develop sustainable aviation practices.
-The ICAO has provided technical assistance and training to the CAASL to develop regulations and guidelines for sustainable aviation practices.
+The ICAO has given help and training to the CAASL.
+This is to create rules and guidelines for sustainable aviation practices.

 The Sri Lankan aviation industry has also collaborated with international airlines to promote sustainable practices.
 SriLankan Airlines has partnered with other airlines to develop sustainable aviation practices and reduce their carbon footprint.
 The airline has also collaborated with global organizations such as the United Nations Development Programme (UNDP) to promote sustainable development in the aviation industry.